ChalmersGU-AI-course/shrdlite-course-project/readme AI - OnFire.txt

 If holding is the goal then we just take height of the stack as penalty and ignore location.

-We have also added a arm penalty that adds more points if the arm is not holding the target and is dependent on how far from the target the arm is. more points if the arm is faar from the target.
+We have also added a arm penalty that adds more points if the arm is not holding the target and is dependent on how far from the target the arm is. more points if the arm is far from the target.

 ##Strange Behaviour ######################################

 for example in medium world if we use the following command.
-- Put the green plank left of the blue box.
+- Put the green plank right of the blue box.
 Our shrdlite picks up the white ball and moves it unnecessarily but it seems to be concentrated to the left command.
 Most likely it has something to do with the arm penalty in the heuristic.